WilleLee/wille_logs/README.md

 4. `WriteModal` is overlapped by the keyboard on mobile devices(iPad), which needs to be fixed by adjusting the position of the modal.
 5. event target and current target do not match if state changes that trigger content of a component to be switched happen by click event.
 6. box-sizing is not inherited in production mode.
+7. recoil root on template.ts is initialized every time users navigate to another page, which causes the loss of the latest state.